MaastrichtU-IDS/trapi-predict-kit/README.md

 </div>

-A package to help create and deploy Translator Reasoner APIs (TRAPI) from any prediction model.
+A package to help create and deploy Translator Reasoner APIs (TRAPI) from any prediction model exposed as a regular python function.

 ## 📦️ Installation